-Alcohol abuse is a very serious condition that is characterized by drinking too much alcohol despite the negative consequences.
+Alcohol abuse is a very serious condition that is characterised by drinking too much alcohol despite the negative consequences.
 Perhaps it’s yourself you’re concerned about?

 Many recovering alcoholics describe their new found sobriety as the ‘only good life’ they’ve known.
 Recovery from alcohol abuse often comes with the insight that there was much off course in their lives before they ever picked up that first drink.